Code-Institute-Submissions/memory-game-1/README.md

 the next sequence when the game gets really hard and also to take a short break anytime.
 For the JS code, I've decided to use vanilla **Javascript** .I needed a way to make the buttons to change colors and to record it.
 I've chosen to use **CSS** classes for that.
-Using  setInterval and SetTimeOut as well as random numbers the game is pushing values into an array .That array is compared with another array that keeps the values of the clicked buttons by the player.If the conditions are met the player gets the score increased by one and the game continues.
+Using  setInterval and setTimeOut as well as random numbers the game is pushing values into an array .That array is compared with another array that keeps the values of the clicked buttons by the player.If the conditions are met the player gets the score increased by one and the game continues.
 I have added a reset button that is displayed only when the player gets the wrong combination,